Some Obstructions to Solvable Points on Higher Genus Curves: Introduction

 \section{Introduction}

 For curves of genus at least 2, Faltings' theorem states there are only finitely many points defined over any (fixed) number field.
 On the other hand, points defined over the algebraic closure of $\mathbb{Q}$ are Zariski dense.
 Therefore, it is natural to ask about points defined over some class of number fields.
-One such class of classical interest is the solvable number fields, prompting the following. \begin{question} Given a curve $C$ defined over a number field $K$, does there exist a number field $F / K$, with solvable Galois group, such that $C(F) \neq \emptyset$? \end{question} P\'al proved that for any curve of genus 0, 2, 3, or 4 defined over $\mathbb{Q}$, there is at least one solvable point \cite{pal}, and Wiles \& \c{C}iperani proved the same for genus 1 curves \cite{wiles}.
+One such class of classical interest is the solvable number fields, prompting the following. \begin{question} Given a curve $C$ defined over a number field $K$, does there exist a number field $F / K$, with solvable Galois group, such that $C(F) \neq \emptyset$? \end{question} P\'al proved that for any geometrically irreducible curve of genus 0, 2, 3, or 4 defined over a perfect field, there is at least one solvable point \cite{pal}, and Wiles \& \c{C}iperani proved the same for genus 1 curves over $\mathbb{Q}$, provided there are points over every completion \cite{wiles}.
 It is true for all $C$, when $K$ is instead a finite extension of $\mathbb{Q}_p$, since there are $\overline{\mathbb{Q}_p}$ points, and all finite extensions of $\mathbb{Q}_p$ are solvable.
 P\'al \cite{pal} constructed counterexamples for almost all $g \geq 5$ over local fields where the absolute Galois group of the residue field has quotients isomorphic to $S_5$, $\mathrm{PSL}_3(\mathbb{F}_2)$ and $\mathrm{PSL}_3(\mathbb{F}_3)$.
-The question remains open for curves defined over number fields.
-We will show there are ``not too many'' points for a curve of genus $g \geq 5$ defined over number fields having a given solvable Galois group, assuming the following conjecture of Bombieri and, independently, Lang \cite{lang}.
-All varieties in this paper will be defined over a fixed number field $K$, and rational will mean $K$-rational. \begin{conjecture}[Bombieri-Lang] Let $V$ be a variety of general type, then rational points on $V$ are not Zariski dense. \end{conjecture}
+The question remains open for curves defined over number fields, as local fields of the type in P\'al's construction do not arise as completions of a number field.
+We will show there are ``not too many'' points for a curve of genus $g \geq 5$ defined over number fields having a given solvable Galois group, assuming the following conjecture of Bombieri and, independently, Lang \cite{lang}. \begin{conjecture}[Bombieri-Lang] Let $V$ be a variety of general type, then rational points on $V$ are not Zariski dense. \end{conjecture}